-- Know the structure and biological role of porphyrins (L1) - Describe physiological roles of fat-soluble vitamins (L2) - Understand the physiological role of water-soluble vitamins (L3) - Explain mitochondrial and plastid genomes (L4)
+- Know the structure and biological role of porphyrins Heme (L1). - Know the structure and biological role of Cytochromes and Chlorophyll (L1). - Describe physiological roles of fat-soluble vitamins (L2). - Understand the physiological role of water-soluble vitamins (L2). - Discuss the deficiencies of fat- and water-soluble vitamins (L2).

-- Understand the biological roles of carbohydrates in and their structures (CO1). - Learn the structure of amino acids, organization of proteins and natural peptides (CO2). - Understand the concept of lipids and their biological roles (CO3). - Understand the concept of nucleic acid structures, its sequence and synthesis (C04). - Gain knowledge on structure and biological role of porphyrins and vitamins (CO5).
+- Understand the biological roles of carbohydrates in and their structures (CO1). - Learn the structure of amino acids, organization of proteins and natural peptides (CO2). - Understand the concept of lipids and their biological roles (CO3).

+- Understand the concept of nucleic acid structures, its sequence and synthesis (C04). - Gain knowledge on structure and biological role of porphyrins and vitamins (CO5).